 A caver with a form of synesthesia who can feel sound waves embarks on a rescue mission in a cave that isn’t just dangerous because of natural elements.
 Not for the claustrophobic.

-7. The Ash of Memory, the Dust of Desire by Poppy Z. Brite
+7. The Ash of Memory, the Dust of Desire by Billy Martin, writing as Poppy Z. Brite

 A couple in the dying throes of their relationship find themselves in an abandoned and forgotten industrial part of town, all in the name of keeping a very important appointment with a shady medical professional.
 Nominated for a Bram Stoker Award.